-You register once, independently of how many drones operating in the open or specific category you have.
-Your registration will be valid for a period defined by your national Civil Aviation Authority after which you need to renew it.
+You register once, independently of how many drones you have operating in the ’open’ or the ’specific’ category.
+Your registration will be valid for a period defined by your National Aviation Authority, after which you need to renew it.

 However, you do not need to register yourself if your drone(s):

 weighs less than 250g and has no camera or other sensor able to detect personal data; or

 even with a camera or other sensor, weighs less than 250g, but is a toy (this means that its documentation shows that it complies with ‘toy’ Directive 2009/48/EC);